satviksachan0/kiteconnectjs/README.md

 - Store this response in a session and use the stored `access_token` and initialise instances of Kite client for subsequent API calls.

+  ## After fork

+- the changes are that data set is added
+- back testing logic is added.
+- to back test use `npx ts-node --transpile-only strategy/strategy_v2.ts`